jbarsce/jbarsce.github.io/_pages/link_collection.md

 ### General ML learning resources

-Here are some repos for learning by coding.
+Here are some links for learning by coding.

 * [Made with ML](https://madewithml.com/).
 * [scikit-learn course](https://inria.github.io/scikit-learn-mooc/).